eclipse-tractusx/tractus-x-umbrella/docs/concept/TAP7.1-solution-design.md

 ````

 Using a "bring-your-own" component requires additional configuration.
 In this case, the identity wallet has to be configured in the EDC configuration section.

+##### Interoperability

+To ensure interoperability, the [Tractus-X Release Guidelines](https://eclipse-tractusx.github.io/docs/release/) are followed and [Catena-X standards](https://catenax-ev.github.io/docs/standards/overview) are understood and applied.
+Additionally, the existing functionality of the Umbrella Chart must be kept and verified to work.

 ## 4.4 System